magento/backlog/README.md

    - Community projects can be proposed internally (in Magento) or externally (by Community)
    - Get in touch using the Slack channel above
 2. Alignment with Magento on resource allocation
-   - Projects can be fully communit-driven or run in a form of internal-external collaboration
+   - Projects can be fully community-driven or run in a form of internal-external collaboration
 3. Create an official community project on GitHub and populate backlog
 4. Recruit volunteers
 5. Run kick-off and grooming meetings